 Bruxism, or teeth grinding, is a condition in which you grind or clench your teeth.
 You may not realize that you are grinding or clenching your teeth throughout the day, or you may be doing it while you sleep.
 A mild case may not require treatment, but teeth grinding can lead to serious jaw disorders, headaches, damaged teeth and other problems.
-Doctors Kim Daxon and Deborah Lowry have plenty of experience working with patients who suffer from teeth grinding.
+Doctors Kim Daxon has plenty of experience working with patients who suffer from teeth grinding.

 Signs and Symptoms of Teeth Grinding:

 - Teeth grinding or clenching, this may occur while you are sleeping and be loud enough to wake your sleep partner.